wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 ℹ️ Other package managers (such as brew) have solved this problem in a great way (via formulas and bottles - which are just precompiled packages), however with Wasmer you don't even need an SDK or framework dependencies to create bottles for each platform!
 </aside>

+## What we need to improve

+There are a few things that we are still working to improve, namely:
+1. Windows support is on-going (it'll be read soon... stay tuned!)
+2. The generated executables are a bit fatter than they can.
+Currently we are embedding a fat static archive "libwasmer.a" in the executable.
+Ideally we will only include `libwasmer-headless.a` which should only weight a few Mbs more than their Wasm counterparts.

 # WAPM

 First, we identified all the packages from WAPM that are possible to create as standalone applications (WABT tooling, Python, PHP, ...).

 Then, for any WASI package uploaded to WAPM we automatically create and publish standalone binaries for each of the platforms that Wasmer supports, so people can start using your software right away (now, or in the future: **you will no longer need to keep track of dependencies, supported platforms or chipsets**!).

-So, if you are using trealla, there is a `trealla.wasm` WASI file that you can run either via Wasmer (requiring you to install it), or in a completely standalone way!
+So, if you are using Python, there is a `python` WAPM package that you can run either via Wasmer (requiring you to install it via the `wapm` cli), or in a completely standalone way!

 <video width="960" height="720" controls preload="auto" autoplay loop muted>
   <source src="/images/blog/wapm-native-executables.mp4" type="video/mp4">
   <source src="/images/blog/wapm-native-executables.mov" type="video/quicktime">
 </video>

-So, you are in Windows? → trealla.exe on Windows (coming soon!)
+So, you are in Windows? → wapm.exe on Windows (coming soon!)

-You are using the new macOS M1 machines? → [trealla-apple-arm64-0.1.2.tar.gz](https://registry-cdn.wapm.io/distribution/exe/guregu/trealla/trealla-apple-arm64-0.1.2.tar.gz)
+You are using the new macOS M1 machines? → [python-apple-arm64-0.1.0.tar.gz](https://registry-cdn.wapm.io/distribution/exe/python/python/python-apple-arm64-0.1.0.tar.gz)

-You are in Linux? → [trealla-linux-x86_64-0.1.2.tar.gz](https://registry-cdn.wapm.io/distribution/exe/guregu/trealla/trealla-linux-x86_64-0.1.2.tar.gz)
+You are in Linux? → [python-linux-x86_64-0.1.0.tar.gz](https://registry-cdn.wapm.io/distribution/exe/python/python/python-linux-x86_64-0.1.0.tar.gz)

 We believe Wasmer will make every package developers target WebAssembly first, and let WAPM and Wasmer target every operating systems and chipsets automatically.
-No more effort is required for the developer… Welcome to the new world order!
+No more effort is required for the developer… welcome to a new way to handle distribution of binaries at ease thanks to WebAssembly and Wasmer!